-A kitchen exhaust fan helps suck out the hot steam and smoke emitted by the cooking stove or hot food items.
-It prevents the hot air from settling in your kitchen and protects the ceiling and walls from darkening.
-It can also be used to eliminate stale or strong food odors and air pollutants to help improve air quality.
+A good kitchen exhaust fan helps remove hot steam and smoke from your kitchen and keeps the ceiling and walls from getting dark.
+It also helps improve air quality by removing stale or strong food scents and air contaminants.

 Benefits Of A Kitchen Exhaust Fan